 What Type of Mattress is for You?

 What's a mattress made of?
-The answer varies greatly, but knowing what materials you prefer will make finding your best mattress a lot easier.
+The answer varies greatly, but knowing what materials you prefer will make finding your bed a lot easier.
 Narrowing down the type of mattress you want makes the shopping process feel far more organized and less helter-skelter.
 Not sure what's out there?
 Here's a quick look at today's top mattress materials and construction techniques--and how they may affect your sleep.

 1. Innerspring Mattresses

 Innerspring mattresses consist of steel coils with interconnecting wires holding them together, preventing them from slipping around or becoming misaligned.
-The best mattresses feature a higher number of these interconnecting wires.
+Better mattresses feature a higher number of these interconnecting wires.
 That means the manufacturers invested more time when crafting each mattress to ensure the coils stay where they should be.

 The gauge (thickness) of the wire used to craft inner coils varies, and it impacts the amount of support they provide.
 A higher gauge means a thicker coil that isn't quite as "springy."
 Higher-gauge coils offer more support than lighter ones.
 Like we mentioned above, most mattresses contain between 300 and 700 coils.
 Mattresses with fewer coils tend to be a little less supportive and offer a softer, more pillowy feel.
 More coils typically make for a firmer, more supportive mattress.